MicrosoftDocs/customer-voice/cv-docs/alerts.md

 ## View and manage alerts

-An alerts report is created for a project as soon as you start creating alerts.<!--note from editor: Suggested, to avoid implying that alerts "get created" by default or automatically.
-A person has to intentionally create them, right?--> To view alerts, select **Alerts** under **Reports** on the left pane.
+An alerts report is created for a project as alerts start getting created.
+To view alerts, select **Alerts** under **Reports** on the left pane.

 Alerts are displayed in the grid format with the following information: